For General Information about Bones for Life® click here.

 NCBTMB Approved Provider

 Registration is required one month prior to the program or by permission of the Instructor

 See below for cancellation and refund policies.

 Your skeleton is key:

 It is the structure for alignment, injury prevention and dynamic locomotion.

-Organizing your body's alignment to absorb and manage the transmission of force using a domino-like system of support;
+Organizing your body's alignment to absorb and manage the transmission of force using a domino-like system of support while acknowledging our wholeness;

 Deepening your inherent strength while discovering organization as opposed to effort;